prashantmaurya19/com.my_stuffs/codes/javaScript projects/ReadMe.txt

 Javascript projects
 #####################################################

->>those folder which is marked by named they are completed
+>>those folder which is marked by completed and other then that or still in progress